darrylms/finder-skill/README.md

 - `plan a journey`
 - `get me home`

-If either the start point or the destination is missing, Alexa will prompt you for each of these with questions like:
+If either the start point or the destination is missing, Alexa will prompt for each of these with questions like:

 **Where are you travelling from?**